leleliu008/xcpkg/README.md

         ipkg formula repo del my_repo

-*   view the formula of a package
+*   view the formula of the the package

         ipkg formula view curl

-*   edit the formula of a package
+*   edit the formula of the given package

         ipkg formula edit curl